tkn-tub/veins-gym/README.md

 Hints and FAQ
 -------------

-Here are some frequent issues with Veins-Gym and its environments:
+Here are some frequent issues with Veins-Gym and its environments.

+Please also checkout the guide on how to build new environments in [doc/getting_started.md](https://github.com/tkn-tub/veins-gym/blob/master/doc/getting_started.md).

 ### Protobuf Files Out of Sync